jakeberv/bifrost/README.md

 ### Additional note

-Though `bifrost` was initially developed as a framework for inferring macroevolutionary regime shifts in multivariate trait data, it can also be applied to perform multivariate phylogenetic generalized least squares (pGLS) analyses with factors or continuous predictors (e.g., `Y ~ trophic_niche`).
-In this context, `bifrost` identifies branch-specific rate variation under a multi-rate Brownian Motion model and fits the pGLS conditional on that residual (phylogenetic) covariance, so estimated effect sizes and uncertainties account for “hidden” rate variation not explained by the predictors.
+Though `bifrost` was initially developed as a framework for inferring macroevolutionary regime shifts in multivariate trait data, it can also be applied to perform multivariate phylogenetic generalized least squares (pGLS) analyses with factors or continuous predictors (e.g., `cbind(trait1, trait2, ...) ~ predictor`, or `"trait_data[, 1:5] ~ trait_data[, 6]"` when working directly with a matrix).
+In this context, `bifrost` identifies branch-specific rate variation under a multi-rate Brownian Motion model and fits the pGLS conditional on the resulting residual (phylogenetic) covariance structure, so estimated effect sizes and uncertainties account for “hidden” rate variation not explained by the predictors.
 This is conceptually similar to hidden-state approaches (e.g., [Boyko et al. 2023](https://doi.org/10.1093/evolut/qpad002)), except that here the regimes influence variance and evolutionary rate rather than introducing regime-specific means.
-This use case has not yet been explored in detail.
+This use case is an active area of ongoing methodological development.

 ### Citation

-If you use `bifrost`, please cite:
+If you use `bifrost`, please cite the references returned by:

-> TBD

-Also, run the following to obtain a BibTeX entry when available:

 ```r
 citation("bifrost")